Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 }

 Note that apart from the desired capacity, max, and min count, we have also specified the “vpc_zone_identifier” attribute.
-This limits the ASG to provision instances in the same availability zones where the subnets are created.
+This limits the ASG to provisioning instances in the same availability zones as the subnets.

 A region may have more than two availability zones.
-Since we are leveraging only two subnets, the vpc_zone_identifier should follow the appropriate AZs dynamically.
+Since we are using only two subnets, the vpc_zone_identifier should be set to the appropriate AZs dynamically.

 Step 3: Configure Application Load Balancer (ALB)

 An ALB is required to test our implementation in the end.
-In a way, it is optional as far as the discussion of this blog post is concerned, but there is no fun in doing the hard work and not being able to witness it in the real world.
+In a way, it is optional for the discussion in this blog post, but there is no fun in doing the hard work and not being able to witness it in the real world.

 See How to Manage Application Load Balancer (ALB) with Terraform.